Biggar family: Alexander assists the Wenkommando

 The Voortrekker commando assembled to retaliate against Dingane was named the Wenkommando (Dutch: victory commando).
 Alexander, having lost both sons, joined this commando led by Andries Pretorius, assisted by a hundred (some say seventy) black servants.
 On 16 December 1838, Alexander participated in the Battle of Blood River where no life was lost on the Voortrekker side.
 Their Wenkommando proceeded to uMgungundlovu, where a roll call recorded Alexander as one of those present.
 The commando then laagered at Mthonjaneni to the south, from where, on 27 December, Alexander joined Hans de Lange in search of Dingane's hidden cattle.
 The party was led down the Opathe gorge 28°27′06″S 31°19′07″E by a Zulu decoy, and could hardly escape encirclement when they were ambushed.
 Alexander was on his horse and it is claimed that he could have escaped, but stayed with his amaCele.
 He died at age 57 alongside five Voortrekkers and some of his servants.

-According to Jan Gerritze Bantjes, secretary and scribe to Commander Andries Pretorius, Alexander Biggar died 26.Dec.1838 and not the 27th.
-This detail was entered on the day (26th) by Bantjes himself in 'The Bantjes Journal' written during the entire Wenkommando of Dec.1838.
-The above coordinates for his demise are also incorrect as Bantjes writes, "Not daring to continue firing for fear that their ammunition would run out, they retreated to a very exposed spot where the river dammed up (on the Mkumbane River ca.4.5 km. to the north of the laager) and where the Zulus took the opportunity to cut off their retreat.
-It was here where they murdered Alexander Biggar including five of our own people (28° 23'S - 31° 17'E).
-The above mention of Opathe Gorge does not correlate to the Bantjes Journal entry for the 26.Dec.1838.